 The Celestron TrailSeeker ED 8x42 is one of many binoculars with good optical quality and decent construction but falls short of other similarly priced models.
 This is a common plight in this very competitive price range.

 We'd classify the clarity of the TrailSeeker ED 8x42 as above average but not fantastic, a perennial B that gets outshined by a handful of straight-A students.

 The images produced by the TrailSeeker ED 8x42 are quite good, with minor details looking relatively clear.
 However, when compared side-by-side with those of some other similarly priced models, it's apparent that these bins miss some of the minor details.
 Tufts of feathers can lose some of their definition, dense foliage can get a bit muddled at a distance, and blades of grass can blend together.
 Also, the images start to lose some clarity about midway between the center and the edge of the frame.
 The difference is minor, but this makes the image feel a bit flatter and less immersive.
 Other models in this price range manage to create a more 3D feeling image that draws you in more.

-While we've mostly been nitpicking the downsides of the TrailSeeker ED 8x42's clarity, it isn't all that bad; it just isn't up to snuff with that of some comparable models.
+While we've mostly been nitpicking the downsides of the TrailSeeker ED 8x42's clarity, it isn't all that bad; it just doesn't stand out in a crowd.
 We don't think anyone will be disappointed with the clarity; it's just possible to get something better for the same price.

 Ease of Adjustment